sobradob/sobradob.github.io/content/blog/newly_prime_crisis.md

 4. Prime
 5. Superprime

 Every year people can transition from one bucket to another.
-In normal, pre-pandemic years most superprime and subprime consumers tend to stay in their respective credit score bin, with quite a bit more movement in the middle categories.
+In normal, pre-pandemic years most superprime and subprime consumers tend to stay in their respective credit score band, with quite a bit more movement in the middle categories.

 The exact way in which credit scores are calculated is the "magic sauce" of the credit bureaus.
 But in general terms, past behaviour tends to be a good predictor of future behaviour.
 Credit scores tend to increase when consumers pay back their loans.
 Moreover, when consumers pay back their loans their credit utilisation goes down.
 Credit rating agency [Experian](https://www.experian.com/blogs/ask-experian/credit-education/score-basics/credit-utilization-rate/) explains what credit utilisation is and why it is important: